-We may experience security breaches that could lead to the inability to protect confidential information.
+We are subject to security breaches that may disrupt our operations and/or lead to the inability to protect confidential information.

+We have experienced, and expect to continue to be subjected to, security breaches and threats, none of which have been material to us to date.
 Despite the implementation of security measures, our operating systems are vulnerable to electronic breaches of security.
-Such breaches could lead to disruptions of our operations and potential unauthorized disclosure of confidential information, which could result in legal claims or proceedings.
+Such breaches could lead to disruptions of our operations and potential unauthorized disclosure of confidential and/or personal information, which could result in legal claims or proceedings.
 While we have taken reasonable steps to prevent and mitigate the damage of a security breach by continuously improving our design and coordination of security controls across our business, those steps may not be effective and there can be no assurance that any such steps can be effective against all possible risks.